heritage workshop faq

 Q: How will I get my class materials?

-A: Since 2020 is online, all registered students will receive their coursebook by mail and will need to access Google Drive and Classrooms in order to get their materials electronically.
+A: Since 2020 the program is fully online, all registered students will receive their coursebook by mail and will need to access Google Drive and Classrooms in order to get their materials electronically.
 Please note that registered students will need to have stable internet access, an appropriate study area for yourself to learn without distractions (as much as possible), and other technology requirements in order to take the online class successfully.

 Q: How much are the classes?